laic/uoe_speech_processing_course/README.md

 If you already have Python 3 install, you could just use `pip` to get the rest.
 But, I'd recommend using miniconda because it will be useful for many other things later.

-#### Install Python 3 and Miniconda
+#### Install Python 3.8 and Miniconda

-Download the Miniconda python 3.8 installer.
+Download the Miniconda 3.8 installer.
 You'll need to choose the appropriate version for your operating system (Window, MacOs or Linux) and the number of bits your CPU uses (64 or 32).

 https://docs.conda.io/en/latest/miniconda.html